Jimbo369/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to the world of Business Development
 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about ... the way you can improve your business